adam-mcdaniel/sage-website/content/docs/about.md

 Sage is a small programming language with a unique blend of features from Rust and Python.
 It's **statically typed**, **portable**, and **easy-to-use**.

 {{< alert "lightbulb" >}}
 **Why Sage?** The Sage programming language was created as an alternative to languages like C, but with a nicer type system and development experience.
-Users are able to `print` out modules, functions, types. `enum`s are more powerful, and can be used for better error management.
+Users are able to `print` out functions, types, and any runtime value. `enum`s are more powerful, and can be used for better error management.
 Immutability is by default, with enforced typechecking and mutability rules.
 Sage also includes a module system for organizing code.
 {{< /alert >}}